-This article contains an explanation from elfware CEO Hamish Cameron of various Oracle Retail cutover strategies, previously an answer to a question in a Q&A. In particular, it focuses on the different features of a phased cutover versus a ‘Big Bang’ cutover, as well as offering methods to reduce project costs and ensure cutover success.
+This article contains an explanation of various Oracle Retail cutover strategies.
+In particular, it focuses on the different features of a phased cutover versus a 'Big Bang' cutover, as well as offering methods to reduce project costs and ensure cutover success.

 Hamish is concerned with understanding and communicating the transition risk landscape and agreeing a combination of cutover approach and mitigation activities which appropriately balance risk and cost for an organisation.